apache/www-site/content/foundation/marks/pmcs.md

 in header/title text and at the name's first appearance in running text.
 This highlights our trademark claim and emphasizes its importance to us.

-  - <a id="othermarks"></a>Proper attribution must be given to any other organization's trademarks that are referred to on our websites.
+  - <a id="othermarks"></a>You must give proper attribution to any other organization's trademarks that your website refers to.
 All non-ASF trademarks must be attributed to their owners when displayed on ASF project websites.
-This may be done specifically, for each referred mark, or generically, and is typically done in the footer of a webpage.
+You may do this specifically for each referred mark, or generically; it is typically done in the footer of a webpage.
 For a specific example:

 >FooBar and the FooBar logo are trademarks of Yoyodyne, Inc.